 Founded by Sabeena Ladha, a former marketing analyst for PepsiCo and an independent consultant specializing in growth and marketing, this business woman turned CEO has made quite a splash with her gluten-free, adaptogen-infused, good-for-you vegan cookie dough business.

 Started by former Nickelodeon star Daniella Monet and former Harry Potter actress Evanna Lynch, this monthly beauty subscription box is 100-percent vegan and cruelty-free.
 Each box is filled with five gorgeous products and helps consumers discover the burgeoning world of natural beauty.
 These do-gooders even donate a portion of each box to help animal rights and environmental causes.

 This wellness-minded supplement brand founded by Kat Schneider has big goals beyond providing transparent and tracebable nutritional products.
 The brand hopes to have 100-percent sustainable packaging by 2025 and net zero emissions by 2030 as well, sealing sustainability and holistic wellness together.

 The Naughty Cookie

-If you haven’t had these gooey, fully loaded with chocolate chunks, plant-based cookies by owner and baker Jessica Motes … you’re definitely missing out.
+If you haven’t had these gooey, plant-based cookies by owner and baker Jessica Motes … you’re definitely missing out.
 Choose between peanut butter chocolate chip, cookies and cream, ooey gooey s’mores, and potato-chip studded summer camp cookie.
 And, oh yeah, they ship nationwide.

 6 Lagusta’s Luscious